pruthvirajsinh/go-Simap/README.md

 go-Simap
 ========

+A simple Imap client which
+--Fetches,Copies,Moves emails from mailboxes.
+--Creates,Deletes Mboxes/Folders on the Server.
+--Can Skip Certificate Verification of the IMAP Server.
+(Good for IMAP servers using SelfSigned Cerificates.)

-A simple Imap client which fetches,copies,moves and also outputs JSON of emails stored on Imap server.
+Also outputs JSON of emails stored on Imap server.
 It is based on https://github.com/sqs/go-synco